norahhaque/acmw-website/DOCUMENTATION.md

 # ACM-W Website Documentation

-**Hello future webmaster!** This entire document should give you everything you need to upkeep our website.
+Heyy future webmaster!
+This entire document should give you everything you need to upkeep our website.
 As of August 2025, we have moved from our previous content management system named Drupal (this is the standard University of Minnesota CMS) to an entirely new Next.js application!
 Maintaining this will give you a lot of exposure to how modern-day web applications are built and should be a really cool thing to add to your resume!!
 Building and maintaining this site definitely helped me quite a bit during the job application process.
 You will learn a ton of valuable skills!

 If you're getting overwhelmed, just know I've kept coding to a bare minimum so you won't need to pick up any coding skills unless you want to!
 Without further ado, let's jump in 😝